digitalcraftsman/hugo-freelancer-theme/README.md

     $ hugo server -w

-Now you should be ready to deploy your site.
+Now enter `localhost:1313/``in the address bar of your browser.

 ## Contributing